jmacadie/unlock_excel/README.md

 parallelise the un-hashing attempts and try more options.
 Feels like we're re-inventing password cracking software, which is likely not the way to go for this little utility
-- main is a little gnarly, ideally I'd clean this up

 ## WARNING